alemlodyigor/MyWeather/README.md

 Step 1: Visit https://www.weatherapi.com/ <br>
 Step 2: Register or Login to account <br>
 Step 3: Visit your dashboard and copy API Key <br>
-Step 4: Open config.js and paste your API key in variable called 'KEY' <br>
+Step 4: You need to replace variable "process.env.WEATHER_API_KEY" or create a ".env" file and there type: "WEATHER_API_KEY=HERE PLACE YOUR API KEY"<br>

 And that's all, now you can use application!